KleinerWolf215/AmberWeb/README.md

 * Maybe not everybody will be able to see such meetings, depending on privacy level of such a meeting and role of mentioned member.

 ## Degree of realization
-* Model contains entities, but service-layer only got classes MemberService and RoleService so far.
-Tables and schema will be created when running.
+* Model contains entities, but Tables and schema will be created when running.
 * Controller-level only got classes MemberController and RoleController so far.
-* Service Layer: No business-logic implemented, but some structural attempt made in direction of Choices, Agreements and Scheduler.
+* Service-layer only got classes MemberService and RoleService so far.
+No business-logic implemented, but some structural attempt made in direction of Choices, Agreements and Scheduler.
 There are no true SQL-queries places somewhere.